lawrencenathanbelgica/BELGICA-LAWRENCE-NATHAN-DC.--PA_3/README.md

 This repository contains solutions for two problems using **Python Pandas** to manipulate and analyze a dataset of cars (`cars.csv`).

+The purpose of this assignment is to practice data manipulation and extraction using Pandas, focusing on subsetting, slicing, and indexing operations with the Cars dataset (`cars.csv`).
 ---

 ## Problem 1: `Surname_Pandas-P1.py`